1800 861 272

 Before you engage a provider’s services, be sure to check their terms and conditions, especially for information about how they handle cancellations.

-According to NDIS Guidelines, providers can charge 100 per cent of the service fee for cancellations if they’re not made at least seven clear days prior to the scheduled start time of the agreed support.
+According to NDIS Guidelines, providers of disability support worker-related supports can charge 100 per cent of the service fee for cancellations if they’re not made at least seven clear days prior to the scheduled start time of the agreed support.
+For supports that are not disability support worker-related (like physiotherapy), two clear business days' notice is required.

 It may sound simple, but an easy way to avoid paying cancellation fees, is to show up to appointments at the scheduled time, and at the agreed meeting place.
 Of course, that’s easier said than done when unexpected events occur – like illness – or when your support worker cancels their shift and there's no one available to take you to your appointment.